 If you live with bipolar disorder, it’s natural to wonder if you can get disability benefits and what that looks like.

 Regardless of the type of bipolar disorder you live with, if the condition significantly affects how you function and the way you see yourself, filing for disability benefits may help you get the support you need to thrive.

-Bipolar disorder is considered a disability in the United States based on the Americans with Disabilities Act (ADA) and the United States Society Security Administration (SSA).
+Bipolar disorder is considered a disability in the United States based on:

 On the other hand, SSA provides financial benefits if you live with a disability and can’t work for income.

 The ADA and SSA have their own way of defining disability, however.

 The ADA considers disability any mental or physical impairment, or history of, that represents a significant challenge for you to function in the world.

 To qualify for disability benefits under the SSA, a severe or long-term medical diagnosis must prevent you from maintaining employment.